junyangliao/DSA3101--Data-Dynamos/README.md

 3. Navigate to project directory
 4. ```docker-compose up --build ```

 Once all containers are running the frontend app should now be accessible on ```http://localhost:3000/ ```.

+To find out more about how to operate the application, you can check out our user guide. *insert url here*

 ## Log-in Credentials
 - Username: data dynamos